 Disease-related causes of tingling

-Tingling can also be caused by a variety of diseases or conditions including:
+Tingling can also be the result of a variety of diseases or conditions, including:

-Multiple sclerosis (disease that affects the brain and spinal cord causing weakness, coordination and balance difficulties, and other problems)
+- multiple sclerosis, a disease that affects the brain and spinal cord which causes weakness, coordination and balance difficulties, and other problems

-Transient ischemic attack (temporary stroke-like symptoms that may be a warning sign of an impending stroke)
+- transient ischemic attack, stroke-like symptoms that are temporary and could be a warning sign of an impending stroke

 Other causes of tingling

-Deficiency or excess of various minerals such as calcium, sodium or potassium
+- deficiency or excess of minerals such as potassium, calcium, or sodium

-In some cases, tingling may be a symptom of a serious or life-threatening condition that should be immediately evaluated in an emergency setting.
+In some cases, tingling may be a symptom of a life threatening condition that should be immediately evaluated in an emergency setting.
 These conditions include: